UBC ATSC 201 - Meteorology of Storms

 4. Describe the terms in the surface heat budget, and explain how that budget relates to the surface radiation budget.

-Topic: Hail, and Lightning & Thunder - Part 2
+In other years, today's Topic: Hail, and Lightning & Thunder - Part 2

 .